ElektraInitiative/PermaplanT/doc/decisions/database_structure.md

 # Database Structure

-The main goal of this document is to describe the database structure/layout especially in terms of relations between data entities.
+The main goal of this document is to describe the database schema focusing on hierarchical information of plants and relationships between them.

 ## Problem